-AFT's risk management framework has positioned AFT well to respond to the challenges the Company faces including those arising from the Covid-19 pandemic and further detail is included in the Company's latest annual report.
+AFT's risk management framework has positioned AFT well to respond to the challenges the Company faces and further detail is included in the Company's latest annual report.

-1. Delay or failure in the development, manufacture, commercialisation, or regulatory approval process for AFT products
+1. Delay or failure in the development, manufacture, commercialisation, or regulatory approval process for AFT products.

-- Adopting a low risk and low-cost development programme; - Using multiple manufacturing sites for our key products and maintaining close working relationships with our suppliers; - Engaging both in-house and external regulatory experts in our key markets; and - Monitoring regulatory timetables and maintaining regular dialogue with licensees to anticipate and manage delays proactively, where necessary.
+- adopting a low risk and low-cost development programme; - using multiple manufacturing sites for our key products and maintaining close working relationships with our suppliers; - engaging both in-house and external regulatory experts in our key markets; and - monitoring regulatory timetables and maintaining regular dialogue with licensees to anticipate and manage delays proactively, where necessary.

-2. Competition of pharmaceutical products and devices
+2. Competition of pharmaceutical products and devices.

-- Product innovation; - Diversification of our product portfolio; and - Having a broad range of distribution channels, partners, and geographies.
+- product innovation; - diversification of our product portfolio; and - maintaining a broad range of distribution channels, partners, and geographies.

-3. Intellectual Property (IP) infringement and protection for AFT products
+3. Intellectual Property (IP) infringement and protection for AFT products.

-- Taking actions to protect our intellectual property (IP), including filing patent applications, and entry into confidentiality agreements with licensees, suppliers, and employees to protect trade secrets; and - Undertaking extensive "freedom to operate" reviews before we make our IP applications to ensure that they do not infringe any other IP and are protectable.
-We also regularly monitor pharmaceutical patent registrations.
+- taking actions to protect our IP, including filing patent applications, and entry into confidentiality agreements with licensees, suppliers, and employees to protect trade secrets; - undertaking extensive "freedom to operate" reviews before we make our IP applications to ensure that they do not infringe any other IP and are protectable; and - regularly monitoring pharmaceutical patent registrations.